microsoft/finops-toolkit/docs/_reporting/hubs/configure-scopes.md

 If you cannot grant permissions for your scope, you can create Cost Management exports manually to accomplish the same goal.

+1. Determine the scope for your data export.
+We recommend exporting from either an **EA billing account** or a **MCA billing profile** scope to access additional datasets, including the price sheet, reservation details, reservation recommendations, and reservation transactions.

-1. [Create a new FOCUS cost export](https://learn.microsoft.com/azure/cost-management-billing/costs/tutorial-export-acm-data?tabs=azure-portal) using the following settings:
+2. [Create a new FOCUS cost export](https://learn.microsoft.com/azure/cost-management-billing/costs/tutorial-export-acm-data?tabs=azure-portal) using the following settings:

    - **Type of data** = `Cost and usage details (FOCUS)`<sup>1</sup>
    - **Dataset version** = `1.0` or `1.0r2`<sup>2</sup>